Downsizing homes - big decision.

 Are you deterred by the monthly fees?
 Consider this; you'll no longer have to invest tens of thousands of dollars into home maintenance, repairs and renovations.
 For example, if the annual condo fee amounts to, say, $10,000, think about what it costs to periodically replace the roof, furnace, air conditioner, windows, driveways, kitchen and bathroom cabinets and flooring.
 Suddenly, that $10k won't seem such a burden anymore.

-Whether you want to putter in your garden into your dotage, or escape the labourous responsibility, be assured, there is life after downsizing - and it can be really great!
+There is life after downsizing - and it can be really great!